Parent and Community Involvement

 Parents' Council promotes the exchange of ideas among PTOs/PTCOs in the Cherry Creek School District and serves as a vehicle for communication within the district for parents, teachers, administrators, community members and the Cherry Creek Schools Board of Education.
 Meetings are held from 9:30 a.m. to 11 a.m., with networking from 9 a.m. to 9:30 a.m., the second Wednesday of September, October, January, February, March and April at the Fremont Building, 14603 E. Fremont Avenue, Centennial 80112.
 Parents' Council also sponsors training workshops for PTO/PTCO presidents and treasurers.
 For more information, please visit the Parents' Council website at or email firstname.lastname@example.org.

 The Special Education Advisory Committee (SEAC) focuses on the educational needs of students with disabilities.
 The committee is composed of parents of children with special needs, as well as professionals and community members.
 It serves in an advisory capacity to Student Achievement Services and the Cherry Creek Schools Board of Education.
 At monthly meetings, programs are presented that relate to special education.
 The meetings are open to anyone wishing to attend.
 For more information, please visit the Special Education Advisory Committee webpage.

 Volunteer through the Senior Citizens Tax Offset Program

-It is our hope that students' lives and their learning are enriched by association with participants in the Senior Citizen Tax Offset Program.
+It is our hope that students’ lives and learning are enriched by their association with the participants in the Senior Citizen Tax Offset Program.